mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

 </details>

 Let's thought about something different.
-Let's say you look at that, and you say all right I get these  variable eliminations,  I can compute big tables of probability distribution over X , and I can do these online , I can do these on step-by-step update.
+Let's say you look at a HMM problem, and you say all right I get these  variable eliminations,  I can compute big tables of probability distribution over X , and I can do these online , I can do these on step-by-step update.
 But there's actually a couple problems.

 One question is there's enough sums and products that can kind of become a little unclear what the equations doing until you're familiar with it.
 That's a temporary problem but there are permanent problems as well with the exact inference.

+One is sometimes the space X is really really big and there's almost no chance that you're at anywhere except a couple locations.

 ![](../imgs/cs188_hmm_particle_filtering_map.png)

-One is sometimes the space X is really really big and there's almost no chance that you're at anywhere except a couple locations.
 So think about you discrete tile compus down to 100 cm x 100 cm , and you have a robot that's right here .
 You started here and you run it for a minute but you kind of don't know if it's going to be 3 feet of 7 feet in that direction.
 But youk know that it's not going to kind of be in sproul plaza.
-So you have the giant state-space , you're only using a small little piece of it and so somehow we like to not have to have our computation be proportional to the number of states and in fact is proportional to the O(n²).
+So you have the giant state-space , you're only using a small little piece of it and so somehow we like to not have to have our computation be proportional to the number of states ( O(n²) ).

 Secondly there are more complicated versions of HMMs called dynamic business for which inference actually gets quite difficult.